serika-dev/Terms-Privacy/Terms.md

 ## 15. Modifications to Terms and Services

-Schoolsquid reserves the right to modify, amend, or discontinue the Platform, Services, or these Terms at any time.
-Modifications will be effective upon publication, and your continued use of the Platform following any updates constitutes acceptance of the revised Terms.
-Material changes will be communicated to users via email or/and as discord annoucement.
+Schoolsquid reserves the right to modify, amend, or discontinue Serika services, Services, or these Terms at any time.
+Modifications will be effective upon publication, and your continued use of Serika services following any updates constitutes acceptance of the revised Terms.
+Material changes will be communicated to users via email or/and as discord announcement.
 You have the right to opt out or close your account if you do not agree with the updated Terms.
 It is your responsibility to review the Terms regularly.

-In addition, Schoolsquid may introduce new features, modify existing functionalities, or remove features as part of Platform improvements.
+In addition, Schoolsquid may introduce new features, modify existing functionalities, or remove features as part of service improvements.
 Users acknowledge and agree that such modifications may alter access, availability, or functionality and that these updates are an integral part of the Services.

 ---

 ## 16. Termination

-We may, in our sole discretion, suspend or terminate your access to the Platform at any time, with or without notice, for conduct that we believe violates these Terms or is otherwise harmful to other users, us, or third parties, or for any other reason.
+We may, in our sole discretion, suspend or terminate your access to Serika services at any time, with or without notice, for conduct that we believe violates these Terms or is otherwise harmful to other users, us, or third parties, or for any other reason.

-Upon termination, all rights granted to you under these Terms will immediately cease, and you must promptly discontinue all use of the Platform.
+Upon termination, all rights granted to you under these Terms will immediately cease, and you must promptly discontinue all use of Serika services.

 ---